bgins/elm-pages-blog/content/posts/s3-static-pt1.md

 ---

-This post is the first in a series about deploying `elm-pages` applications to AWS S3.
-I plan to write three posts:
+This post is the first in a series about deploying `elm-pages` applications to AWS S3 static website hosting.
+I plan to write four posts:

-- Deploying an `elm-pages` blog with S3 static website hosting
+- Deploying an `elm-pages` blog to S3 static website hosting
 - Setting up a custom domain name and a Cloudfront distribution
+- Setting up CI/CD with CodePipeline
 - Doing it all with Cloudformation

 Most of the information in this series will apply to any static site, but I am